OCA/stock-logistics-warehouse/stock_lot_warranty/README.rst

 This module extends the stock.lot model to manage customer and vendor warranty dates on lots and serial numbers.

-The warranty dates are automatically computed for serial-tracked products only, since a lot can be received or delivered on several different dates and there is no single date the whole lot could derive its warranty from.
-For any other tracking type the dates are still shown on the lot, so that they can be filled in manually.
+The dates are shown and editable on every lot, whatever the tracking type of its product.
+The automatic computation below only runs for serial-tracked products, since a lot can be received or delivered on several different dates and there is no single date the whole lot could derive its warranty from.

 - Vendor warranty: When a serial-tracked product is received from a vendor, the vendor warranty start and end dates are automatically computed based on the receipt date and the vendor warranty settings on the product.
+If no warranty duration is configured, nothing is computed and no date is written, so previous manual values, if any, are preserved.
 If the product is returned to the vendor, the warranty dates are cleared.

 - Customer warranty: When a serial-tracked product is delivered to a customer, the customer warranty start and end dates are automatically computed based on the delivery date and the product’s customer warranty settings.
+If no warranty duration is configured, nothing is computed and no date is written, so previous manual values, if any, are preserved.
 If the product is returned by the customer, the warranty dates are cleared, and they are recalculated if the product is sold again.

-Users can always edit the warranty dates manually on the lot/serial form, whatever the tracking type, with all changes logged in the chatter for full traceability.
+Users can always edit the warranty dates manually on the lot/serial form, with all changes logged in the chatter for full traceability.

 The logic is the most basic logic for warranty management, and has been implemented in different hook methods, allowing other modules to easily